Reviews You Can Rely On

 Versatility

-The Vesper does well but not in a ton of situations.
-It's really more of a summer quilt, where the nights won't dip down below about 40°F. We wouldn't be too thrilled about taking this out for nights around freezing, although you could probably make it work if motivated.
-However, this probably wouldn't be our first choice for a trip with really variable conditions or longer trips like a through hike.
+The Vesper performs well, but not in all situations.
+It's really more of a summer quilt, where the nights won't dip below about 40°F. We wouldn't be too thrilled about taking this out for nights around freezing, although you could probably make it work if motivated.
+However, this probably wouldn't be our first choice for a trip with highly variable conditions or longer trips, such as a through-hike.

 therm-a-rest vesper 32 - the vesper 32 dried out fairly quickly after a wet night in a single...